 When you live in a friendly senior community, you are less likely to isolate yourself and are more likely to enjoy life on all levels.
 With friendly faces everywhere, you will be more physically and mentally active.
 As a result, you should live longer while retaining your mental abilities⏤a situation every senior hopes for.

 As a senior, you may face more health challenges than you did when you were younger.
 If you stay in traditional housing, these challenges may keep you from socializing, particularly if you have mobility issues.
 Even getting to the local diner or senior center can become too difficult.
-When you live at Heritage Villas, you get that extra level of support for your physical issues that allows you to mix socially with those on-site and off.
+When you live at Heritage Villas, you get that extra level of support for your physical issues that allows you to mix socially.
 A strong social network becomes easier to maintain.

 Heritage Villas offers individualized care plans that give you the medical care you need.
 They also offer home-cooked meals, laundry services and housekeeping.
 Their transportation service will get you where you need to go, so you never feel stuck in one place.
 All these benefits give you the freedom to enjoy friends and family, and, in turn, those connections keep you healthy.